Six Of The Best Dinosaur Activities To Do In Sydney With Kids

 By: Marie Ashworth, ellaslist

 Calling all Dino-fans!
-Is someone in your family madly collecting and swapping Woolworth’s Ancient Animal Cards to fill up their album?
+Is someone in your family madly asking you questions about the Cretaceous Period?
 Is their toy cupboard overflowing with strange-looking scaly creatures?
 Do they go silent when an episode of ’Dinosaur Train’ comes on ABC Kids?
 For anyone with a child who is fascinated by dinosaurs that roamed the world 65 million years ago, take a look at these fantastic dinosaur activities to do with kids and wait for the roars of excitement!

 1. Dinosaurs Exhibition At The Australian Museum, Sydney